awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    Or choose **Back** to edit your changes or **Cancel** to cancel your changes\.

-### AWS CLI<a name="USER_UpgradeDBInstance.Upgrading.Manual.CLI"></a>
+#### AWS CLI<a name="USER_UpgradeDBInstance.Upgrading.Manual.CLI"></a>

-To upgrade the engine version of a DB cluster, use the CLI [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html) command\.
+To upgrade the engine version of a DB cluster, use the [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html) AWS CLI command\.
 Specify the following parameters:
-+ `--db-cluster-identifier` – the name of the DB cluster\.
++ `--db-cluster-identifier` – The name of the DB cluster\.
-+ `--engine-version` – the version number of the database engine to upgrade to\.
++ `--engine-version` – The version number of the database engine to upgrade to\.
 For information about valid engine versions, use the AWS CLI [ describe\-db\-engine\-versions](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) command\.
-+ `--allow-major-version-upgrade` – a required flag when the `--engine-version` parameter is a different major version than the DB cluster's current major version\.
++ `--allow-major-version-upgrade` – A required flag when the `--engine-version` parameter is a different major version than the DB cluster's current major version\.
-+ `--no-apply-immediately` – apply changes during the next maintenance window\.
++ `--no-apply-immediately` – Apply changes during the next maintenance window\.
 To apply changes immediately, use `--apply-immediately`\.

 **Example**
 For Linux, macOS, or Unix: